habitualdev/AshNazg/README.md

 # AshNazg

 - Often I find myself using strings to start my search for bad when doing malware/host analysis.
--This means wating on strings itself, then waiting on grep to do it's buisness.
+-This means waitng on strings itself, then waiting on grep to do it's buisness.
 - So what if we keep everything in memory?

 - AshNazg dumps everything into a redis database.